 Step 6 – Declaration of Finances

 Once you have been admitted to Converse and have submitted your enrollment deposit, you’ll need to submit proof of financial means to study in the United States by completing the Declaration of Certification of Finances Form.
 Financial verification for international students is required to issue the immigration document, I-20.

 Step 8 – Auditions and Portfolio Reviews for the School of the Arts

 If you’re planning on developing your talents in music, musical theatre, theatre, or art & design, you’ll need to complete an audition or portfolio review.
-You can find more information about this step in the section below.
+You can find more information about this step here.